github/stale-repos/README.md

 This action was developed by GitHub so that we can keep our open source projects well maintained, and it was made open source in the hopes that it would helpp you too!
 To find out more about how GitHub manages it's open source, check out the [github-ospo repo](https://github.com/github/github-ospo).

+If you are looking to identify stale pull requests and issues, check out [actions/stale](https://github.com/actions/stale)

 ## Support

 If you need support using this project or have questions about it, please [open up an issue in this repository](https://github.com/github/stale_repos/issues).
 Requests made directly to GitHub staff or support team will be redirected here to open an issue.
 GitHub SLA's and support/services contracts do not apply to this repository.